Jobs and Regional Growth Fund success stories

 Close-to-real conditions provides a controlled environment that greatly assists with product innovation and demonstrations.

-Mort & Co’s operations at Grassdale, west of Toowoomba, is set to become Australia’s most significant cattle feedlot with a job-creating and innovative $35 million expansion project.
+Mort & Co’s operations at Grassdale, west of Toowoomba, has become Australia’s most significant cattle feedlot with a job-creating and innovative $35 million expansion project.

-Supported by the Jobs and Regional Growth Fund, the expansion will increase the throughput of the feedlot by an additional 80,000 cattle per year.
-The project also includes the installation of a gas-fired power station and the construction of an innovative, fertiliser manufacturing facility.
+Supported by the Jobs and Regional Growth Fund, the expansion has increased the throughput of the feedlot by an additional 80,000 cattle per year.
+The project includes the installation of a gas-fired power station and the construction of an innovative, fertiliser manufacturing facility.

-The project will create 34 new long-term operational jobs.
-Additionally, downstream meat producers have indicated around 115 full-time jobs will be created at regional abattoirs.
+As of mid-2020, the expansion project has created 55 new long-term operational jobs.
+Additionally, downstream meat producers indicated around 115 full-time jobs will be created at regional abattoirs.

 Mungalli Creek Dairy, at Millaa Millaa on the southern Atherton Tablelands, has completed construction on a new milk processing facility that is set to create 24 new operational jobs.
 The new $3 million facility accommodates milk processing, yoghurt and cheese production, and features cold rooms and packing areas.